Inverting the Ray-Knight identity on the line: Convergence for squared GFF initial occupation profile

-\begin{proof} From Corollary \ref{PropLST1} and Lemma \ref{LemEmb} we already know that the process \eqref{EqDiscr2} has a limit in law, but we want another description of the limit, which we will obtain by convergence.
+\begin{proof}[Proof of Proposition \ref{PropDiscrBB}] From Corollary \ref{PropLST1} and Lemma \ref{LemEmb} we already know that the process \eqref{EqDiscr2} has a limit in law, but we want another description of the limit, which we will obtain by convergence.
 We will need the triple

-jointly distributed as in Ray-Knight identity (Theorem \ref{ThmRK}).
+jointly distributed as in the Ray-Knight coupling (Definition \ref{Def RK coupl}).
 We will also assume that all of the $\widecheck{X}^{\ast(n)}_{t}$ are defined on the same probability spaces, embedded in $\beta_{t}$ as in Corollary \ref{PropLST1}.

 We introduce $(\widecheck{S}_{t}^{\ast(n)}) _{0\leq t\leq 2^{-n}\widecheck{\mathcal{Q}}^{\Z_{n}^{\ast}}}$ a family of maps $\R\rightarrow\R$, parametrized by $t$.
 For a given $n$, the family is characterized by the following: \begin{itemize} \item For all $x$ such that $x$ and $x+2^{-n}$ are in $\Z^{\ast}_{n}$, and for all $t\in[0,2^{-n}\widecheck{\mathcal{Q}}^{\Z_{n}^{\ast}}]$,